Best Apple Watch Sport Bands – Straps

 Nomad – Best Hybrid-Active Strap – Active Strap Pro

 I couldn’t resist showing this other Nomad one as well.
 This is their Active Strap Pro and is another of my favourites.
 This has the same FKM polymer as their Rugged Strap V2 on the underside bonded to a real leather outer.
-However, the leather is hydrophobic and has been specially treated by Heinen so salt, water, sweat and dirt should all wipe off.
+However, the leather is hydrophobic and has been specially treated by Heinen.
+Thus salt, water, sweat and dirt should all wipe off.
 So it looks super-elegant when you turn up to work but you can keep it on for that lunchtime run as the underside can handle your sweat.
-In my opinion, the Active Strap Pro looks great and works well but I wouldn’t take it on too many rainy, wet adventure weekends and I would be mindful using it too much for sport without taking good care of the leather outer.
+In my opinion, the Active Strap Pro looks great and works well but I wouldn’t take it on too many rainy, wet adventure weekends and I would be mindful of using it too much for sport without taking good care of the leather outer.

 - Pros – A great trade-off between a smart look and suitability for occasional sport.
 Comes well-packaged and suitable as a gift.